tsevasa/infinite-chess-notation/Usage.md

     {"type":"pawnsW","startCoords":[8,2],"endCoords":[8,4]},
     {"type":"queensB","startCoords":[0,4],"endCoords":[4,4],"check":true,"mate":true}]}
 ```
 The example above showcases the formatting of almost all optional arguments.
-If a players has no promotion rank, then this can be encoded as `"promotionRanks":[8,undefined]`.
+If a player has no promotion rank, then this can be encoded as `"promotionRanks":[8,undefined]`.
 Additionally, if en passant at square `a,b` is possible in the initial position, this is encoded as `"enpassant":"a,b"` in the JSON.
 Crucially, `startingPosition` contains the piece list, while `specialRights` encodes the `+` signs corresponding to pawn double move and castling rights in the initial position.

 Finally, `moves` gives the list of moves.
 Every move specifies the moved piece with `type` and the move's coordinates with `startCoords` and `endCoords`.
 If a piece is captured, this is specified with `captured`.
 If this happened en passant, this is specified with `enpassant` (`-1` for a white move, `1` for black for a black move).
 Finally, if the king castles, this is specified with `castle`, containing the x-direction of the king move and the coordinates of the piece he castled with.